NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Greengut.md

 **Success** The creature takes half damage.

-**Failure** The creature takes full damage, is [[Conditions/Sickened|Sickened 1]], and vomits up any and all creatures Swallowed Whole on its next turn (a single action, which also allows it a Fortitude save against the sickened condition), as well as any stones or other objects it swallowed.
+**Failure** The creature takes full damage, is [[Sickened|Sickened 1]], and vomits up any and all creatures Swallowed Whole on its next turn (a single action, which also allows it a Fortitude save against the sickened condition), as well as any stones or other objects it swallowed.

-**Critical Failure** As failure, but the creature takes double damage and is [[Conditions/Sickened|Sickened 2]].
+**Critical Failure** As failure, but the creature takes double damage and is [[Sickened|Sickened 2]].

 *Source: Pathfinder #155: Lord of the Black Sands* *OGL*